maxto/ubique/doc/datatype/issingular.md

-### issingular
+### issingular(x)

 True for singular matrix

 #### Description

 True for singular matrix.
 A square matrix which does not have an inverse.
 A matrix is singular if and only if its determinant is zero.

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------